Sofia StridTitle: Senior Lecturer School/office: School of Humanities, Education and Social Sciences

 Some ongoing projects

-Sofia Strid designs and delivers courses, lectures and supervision on all levels, from undergraduate to PhD in many disciplines, in Gender Studies, Law, Media and Communication, Political Science, Social Work, Sociology and Women's Studies.
-She also develops and delivers workshops on gender equality, gender mainstreaming and gender-based violence for university staff, practitioners, and policymakers.
+Sofia Strid designs and delivers courses, lectures and supervision on all levels, from undergraduate to PhD in different disciplines; in Gender Studies, Law, Media and Communication, Political Science, Social Work, Sociology and Women's Studies.
+She also develops and delivers workshops on gender equality, gender mainstreaming and gender-based violence for university staff, practitioners, and policymakers, for example within the EU Gender Equality Academy.

 She currently supervises three PhD students with backgrounds in Gender Studies, Political Science and Media and Communication.
-Sofa Strid particularly welcomes research students and post docs with an interest in feminist and intersectional theory, organised online opposition against feminism and feminists, and gendered and intersectional perspectives on sustainability and the EU Green Deal.
+Sofia Strid particularly welcomes research students and post docs with an interest in feminist violence studies, online opposition against feminism and feminists, and gendered and intersectional perspectives on sustainability and the EU Green Deal.